Optimal Quantum Thermometry with Coarse-grained Measurements: Conclusions

-For non-equilibrium thermometry, we used our results to devise the optimal probe-system interaction and interrogation time, thus providing general guidelines on the design of optimal non-equilibrium thermometry strategies.
+For nonequilibrium thermometry, we used our results to devise the optimal probe-system interaction and interrogation time, thus providing general guidelines on the design of optimal nonequilibrium thermometry strategies.
 This result also provides an upper bound on specific experimentally motivated protocols.
-This was illustrated for a temperature measurement of a Bose-Einstein condensate through a quantum dot via a Jaynes-Cummings interaction \cite{Brunelli_2011,Brunelli_2012}.
+This was illustrated for a temperature measurement of a Bose-Einstein condensate through a quantum dot via a Jaynes-Cummings interaction \cite{Brunelli_2011, Brunelli_2012}.
 It remains an exciting open question to find a realistic implementation of the optimal probe-sample interaction \eqref{eq:optint}.

+\jon{Lastly, in this work, we focused on asymptotic metrology, where one has access to full measurement statistics and can possibly run the experiment many times.
+This may not always be feasible in practice, and the Fisher information may then no longer be an adequate precision quantifier.
+In such cases, alternative approaches are needed, such as global Bayesian estimation \cite{Rubio_2020}.
+Analyzing the effect of coarse-graining in such situations is another interesting research direction.}

-\acknowledgments The authors acknowledge fruitful discussions with R. Uzdin.
-MRJ and JBB are supported by the Independent Research Fund Denmark.
+\acknowledgments \mar{We sincerely thank Raffaele Salvia for pointing us to Ref.~\cite{Chakravarty_1985}, from which it follows that consecutive binnings are optimal, as previously conjectured.
+We also gratefully acknowledge fruitful discussions with Raam Uzdin.} MRJ and JBB are supported by the Independent Research Fund Denmark.
 GTL acknowledges the financial support of the São Paulo Funding Agency FAPESP (Grants No. 2017/50304-7, 2017/07973-5 and No. 2018/12813-0) and the Brazilian funding agency CNPq (Grant No. INCT-IQ 246569/2014-0).
 M. P.-L. acknowledges funding from Swiss National Science Foundation (Ambizione PZ00P2-186067).
 The authors acknowledge the International Centre for Theoretical Physics, in Trieste, where part of this work was developed, for both the financial support and hospitality.

 \onecolumngrid